IUS-CS/c346-fa23-project-mentats/doc/sprint0.md

 ![About](/doc/images/About1.PNG)
 ![Reaching the about page](/doc/images/About2.PNG)

-## Retro

-### Linux(Good)

-* Productive in-person meetings
-* Clear planning
-* Good communication over discord
-* Good relationships with everyone on the team

-### Windows(Bad)

-* New technologies have to be learned, such as SpringBoot.
-* Having to depend on Java
-* Potential feature creep
-* Planning in the middle of the sprint versus the beginning.

-### Mac(Actionable Commitments)

-* As a team we'll continue the weekly meetings.
-* As a team we'll prioritize learning technologies needed for the sprint.
-* As a team we'll divide user stories into more specific components.

 ## Planning

 (This section can and should be completed in your GitHub projects, but please summarize here)